Back to Warnings

 Who is in charge of responding to the floods?

-The Victoria State Emergency Service (VICSES) is the control agency for flood response works in partnership with support agencies such as DEPI to manage responses to flooding.
+The Victoria State Emergency Service (VICSES) is the control agency for flood response works in partnership with support agencies to manage responses to flooding.

 How does Victoria’s flood warning system work?